Provider evaluation

 Explain what changes in implementation: feed ownership, API surface, files, streaming, endpoint naming, quote evidence, or historical contract discovery.

-This helps readers see the integration work before they start a trial or migration.
+This shows the integration work before a trial or migration starts.

 Verification path

-Link to docs, endpoint coverage, pricing context, and sample requests so the reader can test the claim instead of trusting a paragraph.
+Use docs, endpoint coverage, pricing context, and sample requests so the claim can be tested directly.

-This gives readers a practical path from comparison notes to executable checks.
+This gives teams a practical path from comparison notes to executable checks.

-Use these Q&A leaves when the evaluation turns into a specific provider, endpoint, or product-boundary question.
+Use these focused guides when the evaluation turns into a specific provider, endpoint, or product-boundary question.

 Provider identityIs Polygon now Massive?Keeps legacy provider naming tied to current comparison and documentation context.